Google Ads TCF v2.3 Two Months In: Limited Ads Fallback, Disclosed Vendors Recovery & Publisher Workflow

 TCF v2.3 Deadline and Post-March Operational State

 Google's TCF v2.3 mandatory deadline closed on 1 March 2026, ending the transition window for TCF v2.2 string acceptance.
 The deadline applies to publishers using Google Ad Manager, AdSense, AdMob, and Google Ads when running EU and EEA targeted campaigns.
-Two months in, the operational state for non-compliant publishers is severe — Limited Ads fallback produces 40 to 60 percent revenue degradation depending on publisher mix.
+Two months in, non-compliant publishers report meaningful revenue degradation from Limited Ads fallback, with the magnitude varying widely by publisher mix; treat any specific percentage range as an estimate rather than a confirmed figure.

 Three substantive changes operate at the deadline.
 First, all new TC strings must be TCF v2.3 compliant including the new mandatory Disclosed Vendors segment.
 Second, Google's validation enforcement is now active and rejects requests with malformed or missing segments.
 Third, the fallback for non-compliant requests has shifted from advisory warnings to operational impact — Limited Ads or dropped requests.